Make An Appointment

 Down syndrome is a genetic disorder that causes physical and intellectual developmental delays.
 It occurs in one out of every 700 live births or so.
 There is an additional copy of the 21st chromosome in individuals with Down syndrome that affects some or all cells.
 It is a chromosomal disorder that occurs most often.
 Down syndrome is not associated with ethnicity, nationality, religion or socio-economic status.
 The most important fact about people with Down syndrome to know is that they are more like others than they are distinct.

 Down syndrome is usually identified at birth or shortly thereafter.
 Initially the diagnosis is based on physical characteristics that are commonly seen in babies with Down syndrome.
-These include low muscle tone, a single crease across the palm of the hand, a slightly flattened facial profile and an upward slant to the eyes.
+Signs of Down Syndrome may manifest in a variety of ways.
+Low muscle tone, a single crease across the palm of the hand, a slightly flattened facial profile, and an upward slant to the eyes may all be indications of this condition.
 The diagnosis must be confirmed by a chromosome study known as a karyotype.

 Usually, Down syndrome is caused by an error called non-disjunction in cell division.
 Why this is happening is not known.
 It is known, however, that the mistake occurs at conception and is not linked to anything done during pregnancy by the mother.
 Statistically, as maternal age advances, the incidence of Down syndrome increases.
 80 percent of children with Down syndrome, though, are born to mothers under the age of 35.